lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 8. The we source clean_responsetime.R which cleans response and response time columns.

-9. Clean the provenance.latitude, provenance.longitude columns,growing.latitude, growing.longitude, and continent columns, to get appropriate locations.
+9. Next we source cleaning_latlong.R This cleans the columns: provenance.latitude, provenance.longitude, growing.latitude, growing.longitude, and continent, to get appropriate locations.
 Note that this code used to be in chilling, but we moved it in late summer 2017.

 10. Remove duplicate lines (with clean_duplicates.R) — this removes duplicate rows which could have been entered due to data being repeated across figures, two people accidentally entering the same paper or a copy/paste mistake.